petervekony/paf-backend-code-test-solution/README.md

 serious doubts were raised about the quality of the application.
 The reviewers recommendation was a full application rewrite.
 Your task is to identify and fix all flaws in the code-package, ensuring that the resulting application is ready to be put into production.
+You may ignore the frontend entirely, and break the entirety of the API, if it results in cleaner code.

 Rewrite and improve all parts of the code package.